shahafc13/zod-http-client/README.md

 CI

-- A GitHub Actions workflow is provided at `.github/workflows/ci.yml` which runs lint, build, and tests on Node 18 and 20.
+- A GitHub Actions workflow is provided at `.github/workflows/ci.yml` which runs lint, build, and tests on Node 22.
 - If your default branch is not `main` or `master`, update the branches in the workflow trigger.

 CD (npm publish)